S

 Appearance

-This bird is small and measures 7.87 to 9.45 inches long and weighs about 1.76 to 3.77 ounces.
+This bird is small, measuring 7.87 to 9.45 inches in length and weighing approximately 1.76 to 3.77 ounces.
 It is dark brown on top and cream or buff below, and its breast and belly are spotted.
 Its feet and legs are pink, and males and females are similar.
-Identification of the song thrush can be tricky because the colors of its feathers make it look very much like its cousins the redwing and the mistle thrush.
+Identification of the song thrush can be tricky because the colors of its feathers make it look very much like its cousins, the redwing and the mistle thrush.

 Identifying a song thrush is sometimes hard because of the color of its feathers.